classicmassimo/chatbot1/README.md

 Tax:
 10% Government tax

-Icing:
-topping is added on specific tea (except add-on topping)
+Topping:
+Some drink already has topping
+Can add-on topping on any drink
+Max add-on 3 topping

 Others:
-Order can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price
+Order can be made via phone/chatbot (or walk in to shop) Deposit is 80% of the total price
 Accept any form of cash
 Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.